Sarah Biren

 Zippers

-Zippers on jeans, jackets, dresses, and even backpacks, usually open on the right side.
+Zippers on jeans, jackets, dresses, and even backpacks, are usually open on the right side.
 There’s the same idea with buttons as well, and often those are even worse for lefties.
 Some dresses and other apparel designed for women place the closures on the left.
 This began back in the day when servants helped dress women in the Victorian era.

 Banking